Is Seedless Watermelon GMO?

 Last year I came across a square watermelon.
 Yes, I said a square watermelon!
 That, of course, prompted this inquiring mind to look into that phenomenon further.
 Are square watermelons GMO?
 You can read all about my findings in “Wanna Make Some Money?
 Grow Square Watermelons!”

 With the bounty of regularly shaped watermelon making frequent appearances at picnics and cookouts this time of year, my 6 year old with a look of confusion, asked me how seedless watermelons can even grow without a seed to plant.
-“What a great question” I thought!
+“What a great question,” I thought!
 One that needed further exploring…

 According to the National Watermelon Promotion Board, only 16 percent of watermelons sold in grocery stores have seeds – down from 42 percent in 2003.

 I fondly remember backyard seed spitting contests, or screeching in horror as my grandfather would swallow the seeds from each chomp of his watermelon, laughing about the watermelon that would grow in his stomach.
 Nowadays, our kids, don’t even identify with the iconic black dotted, pink watermelon slice!
-Rather a slice of watermelon to them looks the ones above!
+Rather a slice of watermelon to them looks like the ones above!

 Are There Any Benefits to Eating Seeded, Unadulterated Watermelon?